spritlesoftware/our-website/content/english/_index.md

   enable: true
   title: "Who Are We And **What Is Our Identity?**"
   image: "images/home/ISO-Certified-Logo.png"
-  content: "We Health Engineers were awarded the ISO 9001: 2015 Quality Management System Certification to prove our competence & consistency among all."
+  content: "We were awarded the ISO 9001: 2015 Quality Management System Certification to prove our competence & consistency among all."
   bulletpoints:
     - "Habit building in essential steps choose habit Good Things"
     - "Get an overview of Habit Calendars admiral general."